jonnor/projects/sakko/README.md

-# Sakko
+# Sakko game

-Sakko is an old game, played by people of the Lyngen area.
+Sakko is an old game, played by people of northern Norway.
 It was recently [rediscovered](http://www.fablab.no/index.php/news-nyheter/229-206) at MIT Fablab Norway, and you can fabricate the pieces & board [with a mill](http://www.inference.phy.cam.ac.uk/cs482/fablab/projects/sakko/).